OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 When using websocket as communication channel, it's important to use an authentication method allowing the user to receive an access *Token* that is not automatically sent by the browser and then must be explicitly sent by the client code during each exchange.

-[JSON Web Token](https://jwt.io/introduction/) is a good candidate, because it allows the transport of access ticket information in a stateless and not alterable way.
+HMAC digests are the simplest method, and [JSON Web Token](https://jwt.io/introduction/) is a good feature rich alternative, because it allows the transport of access ticket information in a stateless and not alterable way.
 Moreover, it defines a validity timeframe.
 You can find additional information about JWT token hardening on this [cheat sheet](JSON_Web_Token_for_Java_Cheat_Sheet.md).

-[JSON Validation Schema](http://json-schema.org/) are used to define and validate the expected content in input and ouput messages.
+[JSON Validation Schema](http://json-schema.org/) are used to define and validate the expected content in input and output messages.

 The code below defines the complete authentication messages flow handling: